 Trust law norms already inform managers of nonprofit corporations.
 The Preamble to UPIA explains: "Although the Uniform Prudent Investor Act by its terms applies to trusts and not to charitable corporations, the standards of the Act can be expected to inform the investment responsibilities of directors and officers of charitable corporations."
 See also, Restatement (Third) of Trusts: Prudent Investor Rule § 379, Comment b, at 190 (1992) (stating "absent a contrary statute or other provision, the prudent investor rule applies to investment of funds held for charitable corporations.").
-Trust precedents have always been helpful but not binding authority in corporate cases.
+Trust precedents have always been helpful but not binding authority in a-corporate cases.

 The Drafting Committee decided that by adopting language of from both the RMNCA and UPIA, UMIFA (200-) could clarify that the same standards of prudent investing apply to all charitable institutions.
 Although principal trust authorities, UPIA § (2)(a), Restatement (Third) of Trusts §337, UTC § 804, and Restatement (Second) of Trusts § 174 (prudent administration) use the phrase "care, skill and caution," the Drafting Committee decided to use the more familiar corporate formulation as found in RMNCA.
-The standard also appears in Sections 3, 4 and 5 of UMIFA (200-).
+The Drafting Committee found no material difference between the trust standard and the RMNCA standard of "care" which necessarily imports skill and caution.- The standard also appears in Sections 3, 4 and 5 of UMIFA (200-).
 The Drafting Committee does not intend any substantive change to the UPIA standard and believes that "reasonable care, skill, and caution" are implicit in the term "care" as used in the RMNCA.
 The Drafting Committee included the detailed provisions from UPIA, because the Committee believed that the greater precision of the prudence norms of the Restatement and UPIA, as compared with UMIFA (1972), could helpfully inform managers of charitable institutions.
 For an explanation of the Prudent Investor Act, see John H. Langbein, The Uniform Prudent Investor Act and the Future of Trust Investing, 81 Iowa L. Rev. 641 (1996).